CesarRamosA/restaurantdb-sql/README.md

 # 'Restaurant' database

-Using the 'restaurant' database, different SQL commands are put into practice.
+Using the 'restaurant' database, a considerable amount SQL commands are put into practice.
 This script was made just for practice purpose and is seen as a guide for the creator.

 Commands and guide is from sololearn MySQL course.
 Also other commands are being used.